blekenbleu/SimHap/README.md

 		- Only one set of Motion properties, all in a single Dictionary
 		- Suspension and Traction have per-game dictionaries
 	- Engine specs are downloaded

+### changes
+- consolidate `SimData` methods in that source file
+- likewise for `Spec`
+- created a `ListDictionary` class for download server compatibility
+- began writing (and eventually reading) local json to preserve changed values
+- reworked `IdleRPM` handling

+### to do
+- writing json when values change
+- performance improvements and code simplifications
+- share `Download` class between `Spec` and `SimData`
+	 to save storage and eliminate copying